 State Funding for ADA Paratransit

 Originally established by a Memorandum of Understanding in November of 2009, funding for ADA Paratransit had been provided by the State of Illinois in the amount of $8.5 million annually since 2010.
 For State fiscal years 2016 and 2017, the amount was reduced to $3.8 million.
-However, the State 2018 budget did restore this funding to the traditional level of $8.5 million for RTA budget year 2018.
+For State fiscal years 2018 and 2019 the amount was increased to $8.0 million and $8.4 million, respectively.